ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 ## Monitor {{ model }} runs

 Currently, there is no specific tool to monitor {{ model }} runs.
-However `payu run` reports the PBS `job-ID`, e.g. `110020843.gadi-pbs`, as the last line to the terminal. `qstat` can be used to query the status of the job:
+However `payu run` reports the PBS `job-ID`, e.g. `110020843.gadi-pbs`, as the last line to the terminal. `qstat` can be used to query the status of the job, e.g.

     qstat 110021035